Larry Hillblom: Paternity controversy

 Hillblom's will stated that the University of California, San Francisco (UCSF), would receive his estate, and did not specify any children in the 1982 will.
 There was no "disinheritance clause" in the will, which caused controversy.
 After his death, Hillblom's estate was the subject of lawsuits from children fathered across the Pacific.
 Under CNMI law, illegitimate children born after a will has been drawn up are entitled to make a claim on the estate.

 Many women from several Southeast Asian and Oceanic countries claimed he had fathered children with them.
 (Women who were under the age of consent at the time also claimed statutory rape.)
 Kaylani Kinney was the first to come forward, claiming to have given birth to a son named Larry Hillblom Jr. Co-counsel for Kinney, David J. Lujan (Guam; lead) and Barry Israel (Santa Barbara, California) filed the first claim against the Hillblom estate.
-Hillblom had resided in the Northern Mariana Islands (CNMI), whose probate law recognises the first right of all children to a share of their father's estate, notwithstanding any will to the contrary.
+Hillblom had resided in the CNMI, whose probate law recognises the first right of all children to a share of their father's estate, notwithstanding any will to the contrary.
 But because Hillblom's body was not recovered in the crash, no DNA test could be performed to prove paternity.
-Mysteriously, his house in Saipan had been removed of any personal possessions, and was discovered to have been wiped clean of any traces of his DNA.
+Mysteriously, his house in Saipan had been removed of any personal possessions and was discovered to have been wiped clean of any traces of his DNA.
 The sinks had been scrubbed with muriatic acid, and toothbrushes, combs, hairbrushes and clothes were found buried in the backyard, making them useless for DNA testing.